Howdy, I'm Martin Ralya

 I don't like the RPG Item rating guidelines' "odd/even" system, so I rate RPG Items based on how much I like them and how closely they match my play style.
 I've rated every RPG I've played and every product I own or once owned, except for products I've published, designed, or written.
 I base my product ratings on usage, reading, and/or familiarity with my books.
 Ratings are a journey, not a destination.

 I started noting my face-to-face RPG plays at the tail end of 2008, in a little Moleskine notebook, but didn't enter them into RPGG until 2015.
 I backtracked through my emails, Gen Con tickets, and memory of plays I never recorded from 2008-2015 and added them all.
-As of January 2015, I log all plays here, face-to-face and virtual.
+As of January 2015, I log all plays here, face-to-face and virtual, and I count collaborative sessions that precede in-character play (like making a Dresden Files city together).
 More than 20 years of unlogged plays precede my first logged play.

 I got to be the 83rd RPGG Geek of the Week